carpentries-incubator/jekyll-pages-novice/_episodes/wrap-up.md

 - "What have we learned so far?"
 - "What other resources are available for learning more on Jekyll?"
 objectives:
-- "Summarise all the different technologies that are coming together to create Jekyll websites"
+- "Summarise all the different technologies that are coming together to create GitHub Pages websites"
 - "Recap the anatomy of a Jekyll website repository"
-- "Identify other resources about Jekyll and creating webpages."
+- "Identify other resources and further reading about Jekyll."
 keypoints:
+- "Jekyll is a powerful static site generator behind GitHub Pages that supports a high degree of reuse and separation of content and presentation."
+- "Learning more on Jekyll themes will enable you to create complex and professional-looking websites."
 ---

 ## Summary